 Achilles tendon surgery is often the preferred option for treating a torn achilles.
-If you are an active person or enjoy your sport then you will usually be advised to have surgery to repair your tendon.
-Here we outline the surgical options and post op rehabilitation.
+If you are an active person, or enjoy your sport then your surgeon usually advises surgery to repair your tendon.

 Treatment options for a torn Achilles tendon

 Achilles tendon surgery is a popular option for treating a torn achilles tendon.
 This is true for younger, more active patients.
 However, more recently non-operative treatment is considered for all patients.

 There are two types of Achilles tendon surgery currently available:

 Here the surgeon makes a single large incision down the back of the calf allowing access to reattach the tendon.
 There is a 27% lower risk of repeated rupture.
 But there is an 11% risk of complications such as infection and adhesions.

 Percutaneous Achilles tendon surgery